gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 2. **Enrich data** (per term):
    - `fetch_jisho` queries the Jisho API for kana readings and English definitions.
    - `fetch_tatoeba_example` retrieves a Japanese example sentence and its English translation from Tatoeba.
-   - `fetch_goo_ja_definition` fetches a concise Japanese definition from the Goo 国語 dictionary (trying both direct entry pages and site-wide search).
-If Goo lacks a result, `fetch_wikipedia_ja_definition` falls back to Japanese Wikipedia for a short extract.
+- `fetch_wikipedia_ja_definition` retrieves the introductory extract from Japanese Wikipedia and trims filler text for a concise definition.
+If Wikipedia lacks a result, `fetch_goo_ja_definition` falls back to the Goo 国語 dictionary for a short definition.
    - `fetch_commons_image` searches Wikimedia Commons for a representative image, downloading the first suitable thumbnail.
 The lookup adapts by trying the original term, its reading, and the leading English glosses until an image is found.
 3. **Assemble card data** – The collected fields are wrapped in a `CardData` dataclass, which formats the Anki note fields (including an `<img>` tag when an image is available).
 4. **Configure deck** – If `--new-deck` is enabled (default), fresh deck/model IDs are generated and persisted to `anki_deck_builder.config.json`.
 Otherwise, existing IDs are loaded so new notes merge with an existing deck on import.